Sethricks340/School/README.md

 # School
-PDFs of notebooks and other material from my college classes.
+PDFs of notebooks and other material from some of my college classes.

 | Class   | Course Name                                | Year |
 |----------|---------------------------------------------|------|